It is sad and shocking news when a loved one is diagnosed with ALS. Support from family and friends can make a big difference.

 ALS is a life-altering disease for both the person with ALS and the primary caregiver.
 It is not uncommon for the primary caregiver (often a spouse) to try to do everything—and then burn out.

 Family, friends, and the greater community are often an untapped resource that can make a true difference in the lives of both the person with ALS and the caregiver.
-Below we suggest some ways you can help.

 Schedule times to go over and just hang out.
 The person will enjoy your company, and the caregiver will enjoy a much-needed break.